-First, there is the client interface that lives on the machine you use for developing or debugging that sends commands to your device or emulator. through the command line terminal.
+First, there is the client interface that lives on the machine you use for developing or debugging that sends commands to your device or emulator through the command line terminal.
 Second, there is a daemon (ADBD) that actually executes the commands you send using the client.
 It runs in the background on all devices and emulators equipped with ADB.
 Lastly, there is a server on your development machine that establishes the connection to your device or emulator.

-ADB is included as part of Android Studio, Google’s IDE (Integrated Development Environment) for Android app development, but you can also download it as a standalone tool if you don’t need the full IDE.
+The Android Debug Bridge is included as part of Android Studio, Google’s IDE (Integrated Development Environment) for Android app development, but you can also download it as a standalone tool if you don’t need the full IDE.
 (The full IDE installation is very large.)

 What can you do with ADB?

 ADB can be used via the command line on Windows, Linux, macOS, or even ChromeOS on modern Chromebooks.
 It’s used to interface with Android phones, tablets, or other devices running any version of Android to execute specific commands that are either difficult or impossible from the device itself.